pagkly/Zed/Investopedia4/Understanding the Nuances of Give Up Brokered Trades.md

 A request is made of Party A to place the trade on behalf of Party B to ensure the timely execution of a trade.
 On the record books, or trade log, a give-up trade shows the information for the client's broker (Party B).
 Party A executes the transaction on behalf of Party B and is not formally noted in the trade record.

 Compensation agreements are typically created to manage the provisions of give-up trades.
 The executing broker (Party A) may or may not receive the standard trade spread.
-Executing brokers are often paid by the non-floor brokers either on retainer or with a per-trade [[commission]](https://www.investopedia.com/terms/c/commission.asp).
+Executing brokers are often paid by the non-floor brokers either on retainer or with a per-trade [[commission]](https://www.investopedia.com/terms/c/[[Commission|commission]].asp).
 This comprehensive payment to the executing broker may or may not be part of the commission that Broker B charges his client.

 ## An Example

-Broker B gets a buy order from a client to buy 100 shares of XYZ on the New York Stock Exchange ([NYSE](https://www.investopedia.com/terms/n/nyse.asp)).
+Broker B gets a buy order from a client to buy 100 [[Shares|shares]] of XYZ on the New York [[Stock]] Exchange ([NYSE](https://www.investopedia.com/terms/n/nyse.asp)).
 Broker B works upstairs at a large brokerage firm and needs to get the order down to the floor of the NYSE.
 To execute the trade in a timely fashion, Broker B asks Floor Broker A to place the order.
 Floor Broker A then buys the stock on behalf of the client of Broker B.

 Although Floor Broker A places the trade, he must give up the transaction and record it as if Broker B made the trade.
 The transaction is recorded as if Broker B made the trade, even though Floor Broker A executed the trade.